 How have they helped you in your career?

 The MCOM model has played an important role in my career in building strong, effective and efficient communications teams.

 For the Government Olympic Hub, I ensured that all communications disciplines were represented and working as one team.
 At No10, I brought in the digital team which physically sat in the Cabinet Office into the No10 media team.
 This delivered a joined-up, speedy response to breaking news as well as being an integral part in the planning of stories.

 My most recent challenge has been to set up a fully integrated communications team at the NCSC incorporating grid planning, strategic comms, media, internal comms, digital and events into one single cohesive unit which operates across three different sites.

 A strong understanding of insight has also helped.
 I began my communications career at Camelot where behavioural science was a huge part of the National Lottery launch.
 A graduate at the time, behaviour change has shaped how I have approached strategic comms throughout my career.

 Most recently, working with the Home Office, Cabinet Office and DCMS, we undertook extensive qualitative and quantitative research to help inform the development of a new national campaign on cyber security.

 Developing communicators is a priority for me.
 It is sometimes difficult to get out of the office and attend training courses – we all know that, but training is critical and there are brilliant GCS courses available out there to help you be the best you can.
-As well as developing skills the Aspire courses are a great to network with colleagues and learn and understand how to put the OASIS model to best use.
+As well as developing skills the Aspire courses are great to network with colleagues and learn and understand how to put the OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) model to best use.
 For more senior communicators the Inspire programme is essential for progression.
 I am genuinely proud that I have been able to sponsor several people on this programme.